 Thoreau Falls Bridge – White Mountains, New Hampshire

-November 2013, Pemigewasset Wilderness Bridge Removal – The remaining debris from the Pemi Wilderness suspension bridge removal project, along the East Branch of the Pemi, in the New Hampshire White Mountains appears to have been removed out of the designated wilderness area.
+November 2013, Pemi Wilderness Suspension Bridge Removal Update – The remaining debris from the Pemi Wilderness suspension bridge removal project, along the East Branch of the Pemi, in the New Hampshire White Mountains appears to have been removed out of the designated wilderness area.
 The debris is now outside of the wilderness boundary along the Pemi East Side Trail.
-Some debris remains at Black Brook bridge, which was also removed during this project.
+However, some debris does remain at the Black Brook bridge site, which was also removed during this project.

 Since 2009, when the bridge was removed, I have been making regular trips to the bridge site to document the progress of debris removal.
 Unforeseen issues turned the debris removal into a 3 + year long project.
-Above is a slideshow showing the progression of debris removal over the last 3 years from the bridge site.
+You can view a slideshow here showing the progression of debris removal over the last 3 years from the bridge site.

 J.E.
 Henry Burial Site (1831 – 1912) – Glenwood Cemetery, Littleton

 James Everell Henry (1831 – April 18, 1912) – James E. Henry died at his home on April 18, 1912.
 He was a 19th and 20th century timber baron best known for his logging practices and building of the Zealand Valley and East Branch & Lincoln Railroads (1893-1948) in the New Hampshire White Mountains.
 He forever changed the landscape of the White Mountains with his "cut it all" logging practices.